-- ✓ establish if the person was in the school at the time - ✓ establish if they could have come into contact with the child - ✓ find out if there are any witnesses or CCTV footage
+- $\checkmark$ establish if the person was in the school at the time - $\checkmark$ establish if they could have come into contact with the child - ✓ find out if there are any witnesses or CCTV footage

-As soon as these basic facts are established, the case manager will call the LADO (Leicester City 0116 454 2440).
-The LADO will be able to support school's with when the individual should be informed of the allegation.
+As soon as these basic facts are established, the case manager will call the LADO.
+The LADO will be able to support school with when the individual should be informed of the allegation.
 A course of action will be agreed alongside Children's Social Care and the Police where appropriate, which may include: